-When an employee is classified as an “independent contractor,” the New York State Division of Labor standards are not applicable.
+In contrast, when an individual is classified as an “independent contractor,” the New York State Division of Labor standards are not applicable.
 Black's Law Dictionary defines an independent contractor as a “person who is asked to perform an action or job who maintains the control over the job.”

 Confusion over the classification of Uber and Lyft drivers as independent contractors or employees has caused a conflict in the National Court system of the United States.

-The Uber and Lyft companies argue that Uber and Lyft drivers are independent contractors because they can accept or deny rides.
+The Uber and Lyft companies argue that Uber and Lyft drivers are independent contractors.
+This, they argue, is because drivers can accept or deny rides at their will.

-A New York State Department of Labor Appeals Board has ruled that Uber drivers should be classified as employees.
-The Board stated that Uber supervises their drivers through ratings and reviews and therefore the drivers should be categorized as employees.
+Recently, a New York State Department of Labor Appeals Board has ruled that Uber drivers should be classified as employees.
+The Board found that Uber supervises their drivers through their ratings and reviews.
+Therefore, the Board concluded, the Uber drivers should be categorized as employees rather than independent contractors.

-This ruling may be overturned, however, and the argument over classifying Uber and Lyft drivers as employees or independent contractors remains heated.
-This defines whether drivers should be entitled to Workers’ Compensation and unemployment benefits if they are classified as employees.
+It is important to note that this ruling may still be overturned in the coming years, and the argument over whether Uber and Lyft drivers should be classified as employees or independent contractors remains heated.
+The discussion of employee versus independent contractor status defines whether or not drivers should be entitled to Workers’ Compensation and unemployment benefits.